ethersphere/swarm-guide/contents/usage.rst

 Path Matching on Manifests
 ---------------------------------

-A useful feature of manifests is that Urls can be matched on the paths.
+A useful feature of manifests is that urls can be matched on the paths.
+Directory trees, routing tables and database indexes all share this problem.
 In some sense this makes the manifest a routing table and so the manifest swarm entry acts as if it were a host.

 More concretely, continuing in our example, we can access the file